rackerlabs/design-system/_component_design/drop-down-selector.md

 ### Spacing

-Although the width of an drop-down selector should be a multiple of four, the width can vary.
+Although the width of a drop-down selector should be a multiple of four, the width can vary.

-The height of an drop-down selector is a static 32px with 8px above and below the vertically centered text.
+The height of a drop-down selector is a static 32px with 8px above and below the vertically centered text.

 {% endcolumn %}